webismymind/editablegrid/README.txt

  1) renderBarChart(divId, title, labelColumnIndexOrName, legend)

     This method will create a bar chart: labelColumnIndexOrName is the name or index of the column that will be used as the chart categories.
     For each category you will have one bar per numerical column having the "bar" attribute set to true (which is the default).
+    The 'bar' attribute can be set in the grid XML metadata when declaring a column.
     The 'legend' parameter is optional: by default the label of the column given by "labelColumnIndexOrName" will be used.
- You don't have to care about the chart's scale: it will be computed automtically from the data.
+    You don't have to care about the chart's scale: it will be computed automatically to best fit the data.

     Example: imagine you have the following data giving the number of km done by person and by year

  	name    2009   2010
  	--------------------